Other Cisco Call Center Applications

 The registry keys include the following:

-AccountLockoutResetCountDuration: The default is 15.
+AccountLockoutResetCountDuration: Default 15.
 Number of minutes before the AccountLockoutThreshold count goes back to zero.
-This is applicable if the account doesn’t get locked out, but you have unsuccessful login attempts less than the value mentioned in AccountLockoutThreshold.
+This value is applicable when the account does not get locked out, but you have unsuccessful login attempts that are less than AccountLockoutThreshold.

-AccountLockoutThreshold: The default is 3.
-This is the number of unsuccessful login attempts after which the account is locked out.
+AccountLockoutThreshold: Default 3.
+Number of unsuccessful login attempts after which the account is locked out.